DiUS/continuously/README.md

 Once you've sent a notification (pushed something), you can replay that as many times as you like with ngrok for testing purposes.

+## Install Instructions

+Make sure you have ruby-dev or ruby-devel and gc packages installed on your host.
+Install bundler ("gem install bundler")
+`bundle install` in the continuously directory
+`bundle exec ./test.rb`